Vivre (Notre-Dame de Paris song): Other versions

 In 2000, after Tina Arena's original run as Esmeralda in the London production, fellow Australian singer and actress Dannii Minogue took over the role.
-Though her version of "Live for the One I Love" was never released as a single, a live music video was captured in which she performed on stage and in costume.
-The video was included on the 2007 DVD Dannii Minogue: The Video Collection.
+Although her version of "Live for the One I Love" was never issued as a single, a live music video was recorded, showing her performing on stage in costume.
+The video was later included on the 2007 DVD Dannii Minogue: The Video Collection.

-In 2016, the Lebanese singer Hiba Tawaji was cast as Esmeralda for the French revival of the musical.
-In November of the same year, her version of "Vivre" was released to download and streaming platforms.
-The accompanying music video, shot in Paris, features scenes along the river Seine with the actual Notre-Dame de Paris cathedral as a backdrop.
+In 2016, Lebanese singer Hiba Tawaji was cast as Esmeralda for the French revival of the musical.
+In November of that year, her version of "Vivre" was released for download and streaming.
+The accompanying music video, shot in Paris, shows scenes along the river Seine with the Notre-Dame de Paris cathedral in the background.